7-11-22-sdet-hooper/SeleniumTestAutomation/README.md

 # SeleniumTestAutomation
 Maven Java project - Uses Selenium ChromeDriver and RemoteWebdriver to run JUnit test cases against our interview prep Web App.

-__To run ChromeDriver tests from command line:__
+ <br />__To run tests from local machine using ChromeDriver:__

-Navigate to project directory and enter:
+Navigate to project directory from command line and enter:

-    $ mvn -Dtest=LocalWebdriverTest test
+    mvn -Dtest=LocalWebdriverTest test

-__To run remote RemoteWebDriver tests from command line:__
+ <br />__To run tests from remote machine using RemoteWebDriver:__

-Navigate to project directory and enter:
+Navigate to project directory from command line and enter:

-    $ mvn -Dtest=RemoteWebdriverTest test
+    mvn -Dtest=RemoteWebdriverTest test

-__To run all both local and remote tests from Eclipse:__
+ <br />__To run all tests from both local and remote machine:__

+Navigate to project directory from command line and enter:

+    mvn test

+OR

-  Right click project in the Package Explorer window->  Run As -> Maven test
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From Eclipse, right click the project in your Package Explorer window->  Run As -> Maven test.

   -------------------------------------------------------------------------------------------------------------------------------------

   __IMPORTANT INITIAL SETUP:__ (for Windows) (If you don't plan on using RemoteWebDriver capibilities then please disregard)
 1. Create an account or 'sign in with github' at (Sauce Labs)[https://app.saucelabs.com/getting-started/guides/selenium]
 2. Locate your Sauce Labs username and access key
-3. Go to start menu -> search for 'edit environment variables'-> click 'Environmental Variables...' button -> and locate the 'User variables for PC' section
+3. Go to start menu -> search for 'edit environment variables'-> click 'Environmental Variables...' button -> and locate the 'User variables for {your name}' section
 4. Create a SAUCE_USERNAME user variable and set it's value to the username you recieved from the Sauce Labs website above. (oauth-....)
 5. Create a SAUCE_ACCESS_KEY user variable and set it's value to the access key you recieved from the Sauce Labs website above.